AyushPrtapSingh/project2/README.md

 this was made o local system

-first change of main branch
+first change of main branch style